oh-my-fish/theme-budspencer/functions/README_budspencer.md

 Two color schemes for bright and dark environments are predefined.
 You can enable them with `day` and `night`, respectively.

-Another color scheme that matches [github][dracula] colors is predefined.
+Another color scheme that matches [dracula](https://draculatheme.com/) colors is predefined.
 You can enable it with `dracula_budscpencer`.

 ### Command history
 Commands that shouldn't appear in the command history are defined by a universal